H. R. F. Keating: Life

 Keating, known as "Harry" to friends and family, was born in St. Leonards-on-Sea, Sussex and typed out his first story at the age of eight.
 He was educated at Merchant Taylor's School in London and later Trinity College Dublin.
 In 1956 he moved to London to work as a journalist on The Daily Telegraph.
 He was the crime books reviewer for The Times for 15 years.
 He was chairman of the Crime Writers' Association (CWA) (1970–71), chairman of the Society of Authors (1983–84) and president of the Detection Club (1985–2000).
 He was a fellow of the Royal Society of Literature.

 He received the George N. Dove Award in 1995.
 In 1996 the CWA awarded him the Cartier Diamond Dagger for outstanding services to crime literature.
-He also wrote screenplays, was a reviewer and wrote a biography of Dame Agatha Christie entitled Agatha Christie: First Lady of Crime.
-He died on 27 March 2011, aged 84.
+He also wrote screenplays, was a reviewer and edited the essay collection Agatha Christie: First Lady of Crime.
+He died in London on 27 March 2011, aged 84.